Winchester Poetry Prize 2022

 Free entries for poets on low incomes

-It is recognised that that some people may have difficulty affording entry and we are extremely grateful to Lewis Buxton who has offered to fund a number of free entries in the 2021 competition.
+It is recognised that that some people may have difficulty affording entry and we are therefore introducing a 'Pay It Forward' scheme.